-Grants - Other amounts received or receivable from grantor agencies are subject to audit and adjustment by grantor agencies, principally the federal and state governments.
+Grant Compliance - Amounts received or receivable from grantor agencies are subject to audit and adjustment by grantor agencies, principally the federal and state governments.
 Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
-The amount, if any, of expenditures which may be disallowed by the grantor cannot be determined at this time although the Town expects such amounts, if any, to be immaterial.
+The amount, if any, of expenditures which may be disallowed by the grantor cannot be determined at this time, although the Town expects such amounts, if any, would not have a material effect on its financial condition.